CrtomirJuren/python-delavnica/serial-communication/PySerial_Arduino_1/redme.md

 # PYSERIAL 1

+# About
 -	pyserial python + arduino hello world
 -	OUTPUTS DATA ALL THE TIME, no logic involved
 -	arduino is sending potentimoeter data every 200ms
 -	python is reading data. no user inputs

+## How to use
+- first upload arduino code
+- than run python code

 ## ARDUINO CODE
 ```